iocafe/iocafe-doc/source/security/platform-security-functionality/210310-aes-encryption-wrapper-api.rst

 define) and optionally CPUID, which intends to uniquely identifiy the individual computer.

 Application hard coded key is set by define OSAL_AES_KEY at build time.
-OSAL_AES_KEY="myseacretkey" can be defined in Cmakelists.txt, platformio.ini,
+OSAL_AES_KEY="mysecretkey" can be defined in Cmakelists.txt, platformio.ini,
 in /coderoot/eosal/eosal_linux_config.h, etc.

 eosal_linux_config.h to set hard coded key and to force using CPUID even on PC: